The Toilet of Venus (Boucher): Provenance

-The painting was owned by Madame de Pompadour until her death in 1764, when it was found among her possessions together with The Bath of Venus in the Hôtel de Pompadour (currently the Elysée Palace).
-The paintings were then taken into the collection of her brother, Abel François Poisson.
+The painting was owned by Madame de Pompadour until her death in 1764, when it was found among her possessions together with The Bath of Venus in the Hôtel de Pompadour (currently the Élysée Palace).
+The paintings were then taken into the collection of her brother, Abel-François Poisson.
 In 1781, Poisson died and the paintings were sold, at which time they pendant works were separated.

 The painting was bought by Nicolas de Boullongne in 1782, a member of a financier family in Paris.
 For over a century, the painting was kept in various private collections.
-In 1895, the painting was sold by London art collector C. J. Wertheimer to William K. Vanderbilt's first wife, Alva Belmont Smith.
+In 1895, the painting was sold by London art collector C. J. Wertheimer to William Kissam Vanderbilt's first wife, Alva Belmont Smith.
 The Vanderbilt family bequeathed the painting to the Metropolitan Museum of Art upon William's death in 1920.

 Print

 Jean François Janinet after François Boucher, The Toilet of Venus, 1783.

 While The Toilet of Venus was on the market in 1782, it was engraved by Jean-François Janinet and published by Jacques Chereau.
 The engraving was dedicated to Madame de Coislin, who had been in competition against Madame de Pompadour for the position of King Louis XV's mistress.
 This dedication may have been intended ironically, given Madame de Pompadour's personal identification with the painting and the role of Venus.